-Worcester has over 185,000 residents and was incorporated as a town in 1722, then a city in 1848.
+Worcester was incorporated as a town in 1722, then later as a city in 1848.
 It follows a City Council-City Manager form of government.
 For transportation, the city is served by the Worcester Regional Transit Authority and the Worcester Regional Airport.

 The city has more than 50 public schools, including seven high schools, including Worcester Technical High School, Burncoat High School, Claremont Academy, Doherty Memorial High School, North High School, South High Community School and University Park Campus School.

 Hospitals include UMass Memorial Medical Center and Saint Vincent Hospital.
 UMass Memorial Medical Center is a Level 1 Trauma Center.
 This is the home base for Life Flight, the region’s medical helicopter service.